Crash Course (web series): Partnership with PBS Digital Studios (2014–2017)

-In 2014, Crash Course announced a partnership with PBS Digital Studios, which began in 2015 with the Astronomy and U.S. Government and Politics series.
+In 2014, Crash Course announced a partnership with PBS Digital Studios, which began in 2015 with the Astronomy and US Government and Politics series.
 In addition to funding the channel itself, the partnership also entails PBS Digital Studios helping Crash Course to receive sponsorships.
 As a result of the partnership as well as John commencing a year-long hiatus from the show in 2015, additional hosts were added to increase the number of concurrent series.
 Though the partnership meant PBS Digital Studios would assist with the production of Crash Course, the channel continued to receive funding from its audience through Patreon.
 In April 2015, The Guardian reported that Crash Course received $25,900 per month through Patreon donations.
 Aside from the new series on the main channel, Crash Course Kids was launched in February on a new Crash Course Kids channel.
 The series was hosted by Sabrina Cruz, known on YouTube as NerdyAndQuirky.

 On October 12, 2016, the Crash Course YouTube channel uploaded a preview for Crash Course Human Geography.
 Hosted by Miriam Nielsen, the course was to discuss "what Human Geography isn't, and what it is, and discuss humans in the context of their world."
 Two episodes were posted during each of the following two weeks; however, the videos were removed on October 27, with John Green stating on Twitter that "...we got important things wrong.
 We'll rework the series...
 And we'll bring a better series to you in a few months."
 On October 31, John further explained that the videos were removed due to "factual mistakes as well as too strident a tone," and that the mishap was caused by a rushed production stemming from a lack of staffing and budgeting.
 The following October, during an "Ask Me Anything" (AMA) session on Reddit, John indicated the course may not return for some time, noting that "we don't feel like we've cracked it yet."
 The channel would go on to launch their Geography course in November 2020, intended to cover both physical and human geography over its run.

 In 2017, Crash Course launched three film-related series: one covered film history, another film production, and the last of which covered film criticism.
 Also in 2017, Thomas Frank began hosting Crash Course Study Skills, which covered topics such as productivity skills, time management, and note-taking.